wp-plugins/slider-wd/readme.txt

 = Step 4:  Changing/Modifying Slider Settings. =
 To access the settings you should go to Slider WD>Sliders>Settings tab.

 4.1 Global Settings.
 You can change the main settings here.
-The changes will affect only the current slider and not previously created ones.
+The changes will affect only the current slider and not previously created sliders.
+That is to say the global settings are slider-based.

 Dimensions.
 Set the maximum dimensions of the slider.
-The dimension is set to maximum since with smaller displays the slider will be displayed in smaller dimensions due ot the responsiveness feature.
-This will be the constant dimension regardless of the images.
+The dimension is set to maximum since with smaller displays the slider will be displayed in smaller dimensions due to the responsiveness feature.
+This will be the constant dimension of the slider regardless of the images.
 Full width.
 Choose whether to have the overall slider stretched to the full width of the page, where it is posted or not.
-The length will be given corresponding to the original ratio, e.g. if you have it set to 480x300 and the width of the page is 960, then the height will be 600.
+The length will be given corresponding to the original ratio of the slider, e.g. if you have it set to 480x300 and the width of the page is 960, then the height of the slider will be 600.
 Background fit.
 There are three options for inserting the image into a slide.
 You can choose the relevant option best for you.
-If you have the image identical to the Dimensions section, then all three will provide the same full covered look.
+If you have the image identical to the Dimensions section, then all three will provide the same full covered look of the slider.
 As for the cases, if the image is smaller/larger than the original one, the views will be a bit different.
 Let's consider the cases.
 Cover.
 The image will get cut from the middle part and will get enlarged to fit the entire background.
 Fill.
 The image will get stretched or compressed to the dimensions of the slider.
 Contain.
 The image will stay in its original form and the rest of the slider content area will be covered by the slider background.
 Align.
 Set the alignment of the image within the slider.
 Effect.
-Select the effect which will be applied when shifting from one slider to another.
+Select the slider transition effect which will be applied when shifting from one slider to another.
 Note, that it is different from the layer effects and does not affect the layer effects.
 Time Interval.
 Set the time interval for the change of the sliders.
 Autoplay.
 Choose whether to autoplay the sliders or not.
 Shuffle.
 Choose whether to have the slides change in a random manner or to keep the original sequence.
 Music.
 Choose whether to have music/audio track playback with the slider or not.
 Music URL.
 Provide the full link to the audio track, which will be used with the slider.
 Smart Load.
-Choose whether to have the smart load feature, which will help to have faster load for the first few images and will process the rest meanwhile.
+Choose whether to have the smart load feature, which will help to have faster load for the first few images of the slider and will process the rest meanwhile.
 Background color.
 Select a background color for the slider, as well as its transparency level.
 Border.
-Set the border width, type, as well as the color.
+Set the border width, type, as well as the color for the slider.
 Border radius.
 Set the border radius using CSS type values.
 Margin.
 Set a margin for the slider in pixels.
 Shadow.
 Set a slider shadow using CSS type values.
 Right click protection.
-Choose whether to have right click protection for avoiding the image download or not.
+Choose whether to have right click protection for avoiding the slider image download of or not.
 Layer out on next.
-Choose whether to have the layer effect out regardless of the timing between the hit to the next slider or skip the effect out and get to the next image.
+Choose whether to have the layer effect out regardless of the timing between the hit to the next slide or skip the effect out and get to the next slider image.
 Published.
 Choose whether to publish the mentioned slider or not.

 4.2 Navigation.
-You can change the style, colors and dimensions for the navigation buttons or completely remove the navigation buttons.
+You can change the style, colors and dimensions for the navigation buttons or completely remove the navigation buttons from the slider.

 Next/ Previous buttons.
-Choose whether to display Previous and Next buttons or not.
+Choose whether to display Previous and Next buttons within the slider or not.
 Next/ Previous buttons.
-Choose whether to display Play and Pause buttons or not.
+Choose whether to display Play and Pause buttons within the slider or not.
 Show Navigation buttons.
 Select between the option of always displaying the navigation buttons or only when hovered.
 Next/ Previous buttons style.
-Choose the style of the button you prefer to have as navigation buttons.
+Choose the style of the button you prefer to have as navigation buttons for the slider.
 Next/ Previous buttons size.
-Set the dimensions for the right/left buttons.
+Set the dimensions for the right/left buttons of the slider.
 Play / Pause button size.
-Set the dimensions for the play/pause buttons.
+Set the dimensions for the play/pause buttons of the slider.
 Buttons color.
 Select a color for the navigation buttons.
 Hover color.
 Select a hover color for the navigation buttons.
 Border .
 Select the type, size, as well as the color of border for the navigation buttons.
 Border radius.
 Set border radius for the navigation buttons using CSS type values.
 Background color.
 Select the background color for the navigation buttons using the color picker.
-In addition you can set the transparency level of the background.
+In addition you can set the transparency level of the background for the slider.

 4.3 Bullets.
-In addition to navigation buttons, you can also use bullets.
-Upon hitting the bullet the image in the corresponding position will be displayed.
+In addition to navigation buttons, you can also use bullets for the navigation within the slider images.
+Upon hitting the bullet the slider image in the corresponding position will be displayed.

 Enable bullets.
-Choose whether to have navigation bullets or not.
+Choose whether to have slider naviagation bullets or not.
 Position.
-Select the position for the navigation bullets.
+Select the position for the slider navigation bullets.
 Bullet style.
-Choose the style for the bullets from provided 5 options.
+Choose the style for the slider bullets from provided 5 options.
 Size.
 Define the size of the navigation bullets.
 Color.
 Select the color for the navigation bullets.
 Active color.
-Select the color for the bullet, which is currently displaying a corresponding image.
+Select the color for the bullet, which is currently displaying a corresponding slider image.
 Margin.
 Set the margin for the navigation bullets in pixels.

 4.4 Filmstrip.
-You can add a filmstrip for the slider images.
+You can add a filmstrip for the slider images.This way the entire list of the slider images will be displayed and the user can navigate immidiately to the desired slider image.

 Enable filmstrip.
 Choose whether to have thumbnails of the slides displayed as a filmstrip or not.
 Position.
 Set the position of the filmstrip between 4 possible options.